arsalanmukhtar/tile_debugger/README.md

 Display issues: Perform a hard refresh of your browser (Ctrl+Shift+R or Cmd+Shift+R) and restart the FastAPI server to clear old cached files.

-Feel free to explore and debug your geospatial data visualizations!
+Feel free to explore and debug your geospatial data visualization!